 “Draw near to God and He will draw near to you…” James 4:8

 Late one night, I found myself in the kitchen intently listening to the same boy who is now a young man.
 Sparked by a question I asked him, he explained his greatest memories of learning about God.
-As he brought up those moments of playing Church Mouse with his sailboats, reading bath-time bible books, and church, I couldn’t help but think back on how I felt.
+As he brought up those moments of playing Church Mouse with his sailboats, reading bath-time Bible books and church, I couldn’t help but think back on how I felt.
 He was the oldest of the two boys, and with three children under the age of five, you guessed it, I was exhausted.

 As my son finished sharing about his spiritual highlights from years ago, God tenderly spoke to my heart.
 Among my flashbacks of weariness, He reminded me of His graceful strength by giving me a precious image of how I made it through those days.
-The picture was of me sitting on my favorite recliner chair and peeking through the shutter at the sunrise with a hot mug of coffee in my hand and an open Bible cradled in my lap.
-Drawing myself quietly before the Lord and investing in my relationship with Him gave me the supernatural perseverance to be the Mom I knew God had called me to be.
+It was me sitting on my favorite recliner chair and peeking through the shutter at the sunrise with a hot mug of coffee in my hand and an open Bible cradled in my lap.
+Drawing myself quietly before the Lord and investing in my relationship with Him gave me the supernatural perseverance to be the Mom I know God had called me to be.
 “Draw near to God and He will draw near to you.”
 James 4:8

 Giving in to sleep and skipping church is easier but not better.
 I chose to soak myself in His grace which in return produced good fruit.
 Reading bath time Bible stories and making it a priority to get to church wasn’t done by my strength; it was through God’s mighty power.
 Looking back, every sacrifice made for my children was worth every lost hour of sleep.
 Hearing my grown son tell me how much he loves the Lord as we said goodnight before he left for college the next day, gave me another reason to say, “God, you are worthy of it all!”